Mrityunjay835/OpenCvFullCourse/README.md

 # OpenCV Using Python
 This project demonstrates basic usage of OpenCV with Python.It contain several chapter go one by one for best prictice.
+Go and learn one by one

 ## Features
 - Image and video processing